qntlb/numerical-methods-montecarlointegration-exercise/README.md

 The function to integrate will be provided to the integrator's method `integrate` as an object implementing the interface `Integrand`.

-The integration domain will be provided to the integrator's method `integrate` as an object implementing the interface `IntegrationDomain`.
+The integration domain will be provided to the `Integrator`'s method `integrate` as an object implementing the interface `IntegrationDomain`.

 - 2) Implement a class implementing the interface `MonteCarloIntegratorFactory` that allows creating an object of the class that you have implemented in 1).
 Note: the `MonteCarloIntegratorFactory` simply calls the constructor of your class.

-- 3) To allow us to test you implementation, complete the implementation of the method `getMonteCarloIntegratorFactory` of `MonteCarloIntegrationAssignmentSolution`.
+- 3) To allow us to test your implementation, complete the implementation of the method `getMonteCarloIntegratorFactory` of `MonteCarloIntegrationAssignmentSolution`.
 This allows the creation of an object of your `MonteCarloIntegratorFactory`.
 Our unit tests will use this to test your code.

 - 4) Feel free to create your own UnitTests and JavaDoc documentation.

-Suggestion: you may test your integrator with different random number generators, e.g. `MersenneTwister` via
+Suggestion: You may test your `Integrator` implementation with different random number generators, e.g. `MersenneTwister` via

 ```
 	final long seed = 3141;